Candidate rights to privacy are important, and good privacy practice empowers board appointment considerations and research.

 Limits on disclosure of personal information

 Agencies should not disclose personal information to another person or agency unless the agency believes on reasonable grounds that one of the reasons in Information Privacy Principle 11 applies.
-As above, officials should consult with the privacy officer for advice about sharing information with another person or agency.
+As above, officials should consult with their privacy officer for advice about sharing information with another person or agency.

 It’s important that applicants are aware that their information may be shared with another agency for a set purpose so that they’re informed and aware when they provide authorisation; an agency can share information with another person or agency if the applicant authorises it.